pnowacki90/opnsense_pfsense_fluentd/README.md

-# pfsense/opnsense fluentd to loki [works as of June 2022]
+# pfsense/opnsense fluentd to loki [works as of AUGUST 2024]

 docker-compose deployment of fluentd with all plugins required to push syslog logs from firewall to grafanas Loki.